ichilton/fog/lib/fog/bigv/README.md

 Now we can programatically control servers, we can do things like create and control multiple machines in one go.
 This could be very useful for bringing up a bunch of new web servers to increase capacity for instance!

 Below is a little script I whipped up to test out creating five servers at once.
 It first loops round and sets them all off creating.
-It then waits for each one to become available and prints it's details.
+It then waits for each one to become available and prints its details.
 It then waits for each to be sucessfullly ssh'd in to and purges them (so the resources are freed back up).

 Obviously use this with caution if you don't want to get landed with a big bill!